Dancing mom embarrasses son, goes viral

 VIDEO: Golden State Warriors dance cam mom busts a move on ABC7

-Between innings of the San Diego Padres and the San Francisco Giants game, Get Low from Lil Jon & the East Side Boyz started playing and the unknown woman started dancing.
+Between innings of the San Diego Padres and the San Francisco Giants game, "Low" by Flo Rida started playing and the unknown woman started dancing.

 The moment was captured by Action News producer Rudy Rendon, who stopped by the stadium on his vacation this week.